Everything you need to know about how to make a media kit and work with your dream brand! (+ FREE template included)

 Step 3 – How to Send your Media Kit

 You can do this.
 Don’t get discouraged because you think your content is not good enough or you don’t think you’re “there yet”.
 Try.
 Try and see what happens.
 The worst thing is you’ll get a “No” or no reply, but you have not lost anything.
 And hey, it either wasn’t meant to be or you can try again, but always keep it moving.
 Rejection can be difficult but you never know, maybe it was keeping you from a bad experience.
 That being said, be REALISTIC and REAL.
-If you haven’t been putting much effort, or taking things seriously, and/or don’t have a solid following yet, I would not recommend approaching brands just yet.
+If you haven’t been putting much effort, or taking things seriously, and/or don’t have a solid following yet, I would not recommend approaching brands just until your platforms are ready.

 Yay, you’re done!
 Woot, woot!
-Now get out there, and work with your dream brand :D.
+Now get out there and work with your dream brand :D.